 - #VALUE!
 Error – Occurs if any of the given argument is non-numeric.

-- Suppose while using this function you get a number such as 41230 instead of a date.
-Generally, it will occur due to the formatting of the cell.
-The function returned the correct value, but the cell is displaying the date serial number, instead of the formatted date.
+- Suppose that while using this function you get a number such as 41230 instead of a date.
+Generally, this occurs due to the formatting of the cell.
+The function returned the correct value, but the cell is displaying the date serial number instead of the formatted date.